symphony-finance/polygon-contracts/README.md

-# Symphony Finance Contracts
+# Symphony Finance YOLO Contracts

-This is the core contracts of [symphony finance](https://symphony.finance/).
+This is the core contracts of Yield optimized limit order (YOLO) by [symphony finance](https://symphony.finance/) for Polygon.

 ## Setup